On the Existence of Reactive Strategies Resilient to Delay: Introduction

-\textbf{Delay Games.} There is also a variant of Gale-Stewart games modelling delayed interaction between the players \cite{DBLP:conf/icalp/HoschL72}.
-Here, the player representing the environment (often called Player~$I$) has to provide a lookahead on her moves, i.e., the player representing the controller (accordingly called Player~$O$) has access to the first $n+k$ letters picked by Player~$I$ when picking her $n$-th letter.
+There is also a variant of Gale-Stewart games modelling delayed interaction between the players \cite{DBLP:conf/icalp/HoschL72}.
+Here, the player representing the environment (often called Player~$I$ for input) has to provide a lookahead on their moves, i.e., the player representing the controller (accordingly called Player~$O$ for output) has access to the first $n+k$ letters picked by Player~$I$ when picking their $n$-th letter.
 So, $k$ is the amount of lookahead that Player~$I$ has to grant Player~$O$.
 Note that the lookahead benefits Player~$O$ (representing the controller) while the delay in a game under delayed control disadvantages the controller.

 Only three years after the seminal Büchi-Landweber theorem showing that delay-free games with $\omega$-regular winning conditions are decidable~\cite{BL69}, Hosch and Landweber showed that it is decidable whether there is a $k$ such that Player~$O$ wins a given Gale-Stewart game with lookahead~$k$~\cite{DBLP:conf/icalp/HoschL72}.
 Forty years later, Holtmann, Kaiser, and Thomas~\cite{HoltmannKT12} revisited these games (and dubbed them delay games).
-They proved that if Player~$O$ wins a delay game then she wins it already with at most doubly-exponential lookahead (in the size of a given deterministic parity automaton recognizing the winning condition).
+They proved that if Player~$O$ wins a delay game then Player~$O$ wins it already with at most doubly-exponential lookahead (in the size of a given deterministic parity automaton recognizing the winning condition).
 Thus, unbounded lookahead does not offer any advantage over doubly-exponential lookahead in games with $\omega$-regular winning conditions.
-Furthermore, they presented an algorithm with doubly-exponential running time solving delay games with $\omega$-regular winning conditions conditions, i.e., determining whether there is a $k$ such that Player~$O$ wins a given delay game (with its winning condition again given by a deterministic parity automaton) with lookahead~$k$.
+Furthermore, they presented an algorithm with doubly-exponential running time solving delay games with $\omega$-regular winning conditions, i.e., determining whether there exists a $k$ such that Player~$O$ wins a given delay game (with its winning condition again given by a deterministic parity automaton) with lookahead~$k$.